AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 # How to access sensitive data in ASP.MVC

-My workflow in ASP.MVC ([see on GitHub](https://github.com/CodeConnect/SourceB rowser/blob/9848ba033619d9887e1c358bc721284c29ebe8e2/src/Security.config)) was
-to merge settings from the `Sensitive.config` file
+To provide some background, in an ASP.MVC application ([see on GitHub](https://github.com/CodeConnect/SourceBrowser/blob/9848ba033619d9887e1c358bc721284c29ebe8e2/src/Security.config)) I stored the secret token in git-ignored `Sensitive.config` file

 ```xml
 ﻿<?xml version="1.0" encoding="utf-8" ?>